By John Corrigan

 Yet many marketers still struggle to apply this strategy to social media and scheduling meetings at events.
 Companies have resigned themselves to simply posting on social for attendees to visit their booth or arrange a meeting.

 “Are you going to #CES2018?
 Meet us at booth #2589 to learn more about our new #AI solution!”

 Yes, this boosts visibility…marginally.
 But why bank your sizable event budget on the hope that followers actually follow-through?

-Today we discuss five social media tactics that work to schedule more meetings at events.
+Today, we’ll discuss five social media tactics that work to schedule more meetings at events.

-#1 Track All Versions of Event Hashtags
+1. Track all Versions of Event Hashtags

 There are dozens of social media tools to track hashtags like Keyhole or Sprout Social.
 Many marketers use these tools to monitor their brand mentions, stay in the know on relevant hashtags, and even track event-based hashtags.